Hank Baskett

-Henry Randall Baskett III (born September 4, 1982) is a former American football wide receiver who played in the National Football League for the Minnesota Vikings, Philadelphia Eagles and Indianapolis Colts.
+Henry Randall Baskett III (born September 4, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Minnesota Vikings, Philadelphia Eagles, and Indianapolis Colts.

 A native of Clovis, New Mexico, Baskett played college football for the University of New Mexico.
 As a college football player, Baskett was a leading wide receiver and earned all-academic honors all his years at New Mexico and All-Mountain West Conference honors in his senior season.

-In 2006, Baskett signed with the Minnesota Vikings as a rookie undrafted free agent and was traded that season to the Philadelphia Eagles.
+In 2006, Baskett signed with the Vikings as a rookie undrafted free agent and was traded that season to the Eagles.
 Baskett completed his rookie season with the Eagles with 22 receptions for an average of 20.1 yards per catch and two touchdowns.
-In 2009, Baskett joined the Indianapolis Colts.
+In 2009, Baskett joined the Colts.
 He returned to the Eagles in 2010, but was released and signed with the Vikings.

 Baskett married Playboy model Kendra Wilkinson in 2009.
 Wilkinson and Baskett were co-stars on Kendra, a reality TV series following Wilkinson's life from 2009 to 2011.
 They subsequently co-starred on WEtv's Kendra on Top from 2012 until 2017.

-Early years
+Early life

 Baskett was born in Clovis, New Mexico.
-Baskett's parents are Henry Randall "Hank" Baskett, Jr., who worked for the Air Force before becoming director of a social service program, and Judy Baskett, who works as a financial officer at Cannon Air Force Base in Clovis.
+Baskett's parents are Henry Randall "Hank" Baskett Jr., who worked for the Air Force before becoming director of a social service program, and Judy Baskett, who works as a financial officer at Cannon Air Force Base in Clovis.
 He attended Clovis High School.